A Fantasy Author's Adventures in Fiction & Life

 If you’re happy to comment (word is this is just as effective a boost as RTs) on fellow writers pitches, say so.
 Talking to writers by commenting on their pitches and replying to their comments on yours is a great way to get to know fellow querying writers and to make friends.
 If you’re not in a pitch DM Group, its also a great way to feel less alone in a sea of pitching writers.

-But I think the best option (in addition to tweeting) is trying to find a Direct Message Group of pitching writers, where pitch feedback, comments and rts may all happen, along with conversation and company.
+But I think the best option (in addition to posting) is trying to find a Direct Message Group of pitching writers, where pitch feedback, comments and rts may all happen, along with conversation and company.
 This gives you people to ask party, agent or querying related questions of, to get help from and to cheer on and be cheered on by.
 Its my favourite way to pitch in parties and the sole reason I’ve pitched in so many.
 Other writers make it fun, I’ve enjoyed their company and they’ve helped motivate me when the odds would otherwise have made me give up.

 Finding Querying Writers On Discord